-At Level 4 of the programme, students will establish a strong foundation in mathematics, physics, circuits, programming and microcontroller operation, enabling them to understand the fundamental principles of electrical and electronic engineering.
-Level 5 of the programme builds on fundamental knowledge and skills acquired at Level 4, focusing on engineering principles underlying electrical and electronic technologies.
-At Level 5, students will learn essential mathematical skills and knowledge required for analysing and solving equations, as well as handling complex data to improve efficiency and optimise processes.
-Electrical and electronic workshops and laboratories significantly enrich students' learning experiences by employing active learning techniques.
-These practical environments foster hands-on experience and direct engagement with the material, facilitating a deeper understanding of electrical and electronic concepts.
+At Level 4 of the programme, students will establish a strong foundation in mathematics, physics, programming and microcontroller operation, enabling them to understand the fundamental principles of robotics engineering.
+Level 5 expands on this foundation with complex problem-solving, kinematics, project management, robot design and the introduction of artificial intelligence in control systems.
+Robotic workshops and laboratories significantly enrich students' learning experiences by employing active learning techniques.
+These practical environments foster hands-on experience and direct engagement with the material, facilitating a deeper understanding of robotic and artificial intelligence concepts.
 Such immersive learning experiences not only enhance theoretical knowledge but also promote the development of practical skills, preparing students for real-world applications in their field.
 In addition, students will be introduced to the principles and commercial practices for managing engineering projects and related business operations in the context of time, quality, risk and sustainability aspects, which provides insight into the legal, commercial, social and ethical framework of engineering environments.
 Through group design activities and industrially-based projects, students will have ample opportunities to enhance their communication skills and develop their ability to work collaboratively.